CodeScop/Oge-Mai-Field-Guide/hunts01.md

 - **Type:** Battle
 - **Requirements:** Defeat 4x the Curator of Elder Library
 - **Rewards:** Wardrobe: Sassi Pet https://media.4thewords.com/s3/media/wardrobe/featured/female/wf&#95;featured&#95;sassi&#95;pet.png
 - **Recommendations:** HOW.
 HOW CAN YOU NOT.
-KITTY! (... with no other rewards evident at present.
+KITTY! (... and, y'know, unlocking subsequent Seasons of the Hunt.
 But.
 KITTY!)

 ## Hunt-Specific Season 1 Monsters